-The performance review has been undertaken for the current financial year.
+A performance review of the Board has not been formally completed during the year.

 Principle 2 - Structure the Board to add value

 Composition of the Board

 - 1.14 The Board should be of a size and composition that is conducive to making appropriate decisions.
 The Board should be large enough to incorporate a variety of perspectives and skills, and to represent the best interests of the Company as a whole rather than of individual security holders or interest groups.
 It should not, however, be so large that effective decision-making is hindered.
 The current Constitution of the Company restricts the number of directors to 10 in the absence of shareholder approval. - 1.15 The Board has conducted an informal review of its composition, the broad skill sets currently on the Company's Board include technical, financial, legal, managerial, corporate, and commercial.